 The primary measurement of the ICESat-2 mission is the height of the earth's surface.
 Therefore, careful consideration is needed to evaluate and quantify potential sources of measurement bias (time of flight bias, or range bias), and account for the bias in the ATL03 photon heights.
 In addition, we evaluate the uncertainty in that bias, and determine both the bias and the bias uncertainty.
 In this section, we present the logic and data flows used to determine the likely sources of bias and bias uncertainty, as well as the concept to evaluate the range bias using on-orbit data after launch.
-We have chosen to present these concepts in this document, as the plan draws from ATL02, POD, PPD, ATL03a, and ATL03g to produce the height bias correction term (range_bias_corr) and the theoretical total height uncertainty of a given reference photon (sigma h), including uncertainty in that bias correction.
+We have chosen to present these concepts in this document, as the plan draws from ATL02, POD, PPD, ATL03a, and ATL03g to produce the height bias correction term (range_bias_corr) and the uncertainty in that bias correction (sigma_h).